-This Is How A Teenager's Suicide Sparked Panic Over "Blue Whale" Online Communities
+This Is How A Teenager's Suicide Sparked Panic Over

 The article was criticized by other publications.
 Medusa said the story "appeals to their (the writer's) own opinions" and criticized the article's failure to reach out to administrators of "Blue Whale" groups.
 They say that the psychologist cited in the study was the son of the author.

 Novaya Gazeta responded to the criticism.
 The publisher has explained that the figure of 130 deaths came from the evidence of networks of parents.
 It has also said that its attempts to contact the people behind these Blue Whale communities were unsuccessful before publication.
-Days later, Sokolov was suspended from Novaya Gazeta along with a colleague.
-This was for allegedly “unacceptable methods” used in researching a follow up article to the Blue Whale piece.
+Days later, deputy editor of Novaya Gazeta, Sergei Sokolov was suspended from Novaya Gazeta along with a colleague.
+This was for allegedly "unacceptable methods" used in researching a follow up article to the Blue Whale piece.

 The Lenta investigation also concluded that the suicides that had taken place were unlikely to be result of the Blue Whale groups.